 The 1962 AOPA Airport Directory described the Capistrano Airport as having a single 1,200' paved Runway 4/22.

-described Capistrano as having an even shorter runway - a mere 1,000 feet!
+The 1966 San Diego Sectional Chart (courtesy of Chris Kennedy) described Capistrano as having an even shorter runway - a mere 1,000 feet!

 “As development in the 1960s took off in San Clemente, the airstrip was referred to as the 'San Clemente - San Juan Capistrano Airport'.